Facts & Stats

 Our benefits packages in Panama are tailored to fulfill the local needs of your employees.
 Typically, our packages contain some or all of the following benefits:

-Learn how employment taxes affect your payroll and your employees’ paychecks in Panama.
+Learn how employment taxes and statutory fees affect your payroll and your employees’ paychecks in Panama.

 After spending an entire year working for an employer, workers are entitled to 30 days of paid leave annually.